Multi-volume author, Patricia Earnest Suter introduces us to her book about a real monster in America:

 Even though the subject matter is quite grisly, leading up to the brutal death of a family, the writing is superb.
 Patricia has done an amazing amount of research and has woven a wonderful mix of reality and fiction, drawing staggering parallels between the two.
 I love knowing details and backstory behind significant events, and Patricia delivers a huge portion for all aspects of the major characters and driving forces.
 Patricia kept my attention the entire time, she moved the narrative along at a good pace and the focus never waned.
 There is also an extensive section of notes and source material, for those who wish to really dig in.

 I award 4.8 stars to The Face of a Monster: America’s Frankenstein!
-The score would have been higher except for the handful of spelling issues I found.

 You can buy this book: